dumbun/In-Touch-Messenger/README.md

 ## Day 2 - In Development (25/03/2003) HomePage :-

-Added a navbar with screen changeing Functionality and date and text overflow also
+Added a navbar with screen changeing Functionality and date and text overflow also. and some changes in lib files.

 ## Getting Started